-- 1. An HTTP timeout at the gateway may appear.
+- 1. An HTTP timeout at the gateway may occur.
 The default timeout limit is set to 60s.
-It can be modified via a customtt file: /etc/ngcp-config/templates/etc/nginx/sites-available/ngcp-panel_admin_api.customtt.tt2. - 2.
-Other parts of the system may become unresponsive due to mysql table locks.
+You can change it by creating a patchtt file for the following template: /etc/ngcp-config/templates/etc/nginx/sites-available/ngcp-panel_admin_api.tt2. - 2.
+Other parts of the system might become unresponsive due to mysql table locks.
 This especially applies to endpoints related to the Customers entity.